atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 Now, we are sure that the communication between the CIC and the board works fine.

-#FIXME update for MPA
 ##### OTCICphaseAlignment - Hybrid
-Now, we can begin aligning the CBC with the CIC.
+Now, we can begin aligning the MPA with the CIC.
 This step is conceptually similar to the alignment between the CIC and the LpGBT, but it’s a bit more complicated.
-The goal is to synchronize all the lines between CIC and CBC.
+The goal is to synchronize all the lines between CIC and MPA.

-Since the CBC cannot generate an arbitrary test pattern, we inject a few strips to produce a recognizable pattern on the data lines.
+The MPA is set in a state that is sending a specific pattern to the CIC.
 The CIC then uses this pattern to adjust its phase and achieve proper alignment.

 The phase alignment logic in the CIC is a simplified version of that used in the LpGBT, since the same block was copied into the CIC design.